apache/spark/docs/sql-programming-guide.md

 // sc is an existing JavaSparkContext.
 JavaSQLContext sqlContext = new org.apache.spark.sql.api.java.JavaSQLContext(sc);

-// A JSON dataset is pointed by path.
+// A JSON dataset is pointed to by path.
 // The path can be either a single text file or a directory storing text files.
 String path = "examples/src/main/resources/people.json";
-// Create a JavaSchemaRDD from the file(s) pointed by path JavaSchemaRDD people = sqlContext.jsonFile(path);
+// Create a JavaSchemaRDD from the file(s) pointed to by path JavaSchemaRDD people = sqlContext.jsonFile(path);

 // The inferred schema can be visualized using the printSchema() method.